INAPPROPRIATE

 what happens after we die?

-how does my human body connect to the cosmic, the universal?
+how does my human body connect to

 So we will encourage our participants of faith to allow their faith to infuse their performance in real ways, as unabashedly as they may wish.
 And we will encourage participants who are not believers, or whose faith does not typically connect with the content of these plays, to explore ways to infuse their own spirituality, whatever that means to them, into their performances.
 We’ve got room for it all.